mdegans/weave/README.md

 Notable features:

-- **Live switching of backends** - It's possible to generate part of a story with OpenAI and another part with LLaMA -- all without restarting the app.
+- **Live switching of backends** - Generate part of a story with OpenAI and another part with LLaMA -- all without restarting the app.
-- **Streaming responses** - It's possible to cancel generations in progress -- both local and online.
+- **Streaming responses** - Cancel generations in progress --
-- **Live editing** - It's possible to edit posts during generation, but not to add or remove nodes, so you need not wait for generation to complete to tweak the text to your liking.
+  both local and online.
+- **Live editing** - Edit posts during generation.
 New tokens are always appended to the end.
+- **Advanced sampling controls** - For local language models.
+Use any sampling methods in any order.

 Coming soon:

-- Fine-grained support over sampling for local models and potentially remote as well for backends returning logprobs.
-The backend code is already written in `drama_llama` but this is not exposed.
 - Keyboard shortcuts.

 Additionally, one goal of `weave` is feature parity with [`loom`](https://github.com/socketteer/loom?tab=readme-ov-file#features).